kbruegge/sEins-Module/README.md

 ============

 A small module for fetching and parsing stuff from EFA on the DBWebsite.
-Also provides command line utility so you can quickly see if your train is on time or not
+Also provides command line utility so you can quickly see if your train is on time or not.
+I wrote this with python 3.3+ in mind but it also runs on 2.7+ on my machine.

 Command Line Usage
 -------------

-After doing `pip3 install sein` you can use the command line tool called `seins` or just `s1`.
+After doing `pip install seins` you can use the command line tool called `seins` or just `s1`.
 The output will look somewhat like this:

     $ s1